 4. Place The Food Outside

-The cold winter months are a perfect time for a fridge defrost.
+The cold winter months are a perfect time for a fridge to defrost.
 Just placing the food outside in the back garden or on a balcony is a great way to keep it fresh.

 So, if you live in a cold place or like to plan far in advance, then this is a good option.
 Just keep in mind that you want the temperature outside to be below 40°F (5°C).